Elliptic Double Affine Hecke Algebras: The (spherical) Fourier transform

 there is an induced isomorphism

-from $\End(P_0(\eta';q,t))^0$ (the subspace involving only integer powers of $T_i$) to $\End(P_0(\eta'';q,t))^0$.
-With this in mind, we define a ``formal gauging operator'' from $P_0(\eta';q,t)$ to $P_0(\eta'';q,t)$ to be an object of the form
+from $\End(P_0(\eta';q,t))^0$ (the subspace involving only integer powers of~$T_i$) to~$\End(P_0(\eta'';q,t))^0$.
+With this in mind, we~define a ``formal gauging operator'' from $P_0(\eta';q,t)$ to~$P_0(\eta'';q,t)$ to be an object of the form

 where $D$ is a unit in the endomorphism ring.
-The ``leading term'' of such an operator is the formal symbol $\Gamma T_\omega(c) f$ where $f$ is the constant term of $D$.
-The formal gauging operators form a group, with a natural subgroup consisting of elements of the from $\Theta T_\omega(kq/2) D$ where $\Theta$ is a product of $\vartheta$ symbols.
-If $G_1$, $G_2$ are formal gauging operators such that $G_1G_2^{-1}$ lies in the subgroup of formal difference operators, then for any formal difference operator $D$ with only integer shifts (and with coefficients having appropriate polarizations), $G_1 D G_2^{-1}:=(G_1 G_2^{-1}) G_2 D G_2^{-1}$ will again be a formal difference operator.
+The~``leading term'' of such an operator is the formal symbol $\Gamma T_\omega(c) f$, where $f$ is the constant term of~$D$.
+The~formal gauging operators form a group, with a natural subgroup consisting of elements of the form $\Theta T_\omega(kq/2) D$, where $\Theta$ is a product of~$\vartheta$ symbols (i.e., of invertible formal difference operators).
+If~$G_1$, $G_2$ are formal gauging operators such that $G_1G_2^{-1}$ lies in the subgroup of formal difference operators, then for any formal difference operator $D$ with only integer shifts (and with coefficients having appropriate polarizations), $G_1 D G_2^{-1}:=(G_1 G_2^{-1}) G_2 D G_2^{-1}$ will again be a formal difference operator.
 This extends to the half-integer case by writing $D=T_\omega(q/2) D'$ and $G_1 D G_2^{-1}:=(G_1 T_\omega(q/2) G_2^{-1}) G_2 D' G_2^{-1}$.
-In either case, the operation clearly respects multiplication as long as the gauging operators match up.
+In~either case, the operation clearly respects multiplication as long as the gauging operators match up.

-\begin{prop} There is a unique family of formal gauging operators ${\cal D}^{(n)}_{q,t}(c)$ from $P_0(2c;q,t)$ to $P_0(-2c;q,t)$ with leading term
+\begin{prop} There is a unique family of formal gauging operators ${\cal D}^{(n)}_{q,t}(c)$ from $P_0(2c;q,t)$ to~$P_0(-2c;q,t)$ with leading term

-such that ${\cal D}^{(n)}_{q,t}(-dq/2) = D^{(n)}_d(q,t)$ for all $d\in \Z$.
-Moreover, if one divides any coefficient of ${\cal D}^{(n)}_{q,t}(c)$ by the leading term, then the only $z$-independent poles of the resulting meromorphic section on ${\cal E}^{n+3}$ are along hypersurfaces for which $q$ is torsion. \end{prop}
+such that ${\cal D}^{(n)}_{q,t}(-dq/2) = D^{(n)}_{q,t}(d)$ for all $d\in \Z$.
+Moreover, if one divides any coefficient of~${\cal D}^{(n)}_{q,t}(c)$ by the leading term, then the only $z$-independent poles of the resulting meromorphic section on~${\cal E}^{n+3}$ are along hypersurfaces for which $q$ is torsion. \end{prop}

 \begin{proof} If such a family of operators exists, then it must satisfy